For the complete documentation index, see llms.txt.

 important

 All components in both regions must be fully operational at all times.
-"Passive" refers only to user traffic routing, not system operation.
 Both regions actively participate in data processing and replication.

 Traffic routing and terminology